klauern/blog/content/2016/managed_file_transfer_shenanigans.md

 being that you would write some kind of parser on the receiving end of this file to take and ingest that format in.

-This is your Poor Man's
-Service Oriented Architecture, where systems either don't have integration endpoints, or the work to implement all of those are deemed too difficult and/or hard.
-I don't fault anyone for being thrown in this pit of non-web services' integration, but if you choose to go this route, you must be aware of several considerations.
+This is your Poor Man's Service Oriented Architecture, where systems either don't have integration endpoints, or the work to implement all of those are deemed too difficult and/or time consuming.
+I don't fault anyone for wanting to keep an old system alive (ROI is a powerful thing when it works), but having been thrown in this pit of non-web services' integration, you must be aware of several considerations.

 # Timing Guarantees, Missed Arrivals, Late Deliveries, etc.

-If you implement any form of `cron`-based scheduling, you need to keep a very clear set of contingencies in place for any of the following issues:
+If you implement any form of `cron`-based scheduling, you need to keep a very clearly defined processes to handle contingencies in any of the following
+issues:

 1. Failed Job Runs
 2. Missed Delivery Timeframes
 3. Late Delivery
 4. Duplicate Delivery

-Any of which can create mountains of trouble for you and your system.
+Any one of which can create mountains of trouble for you and your system.
 How you go about verifying any of the above is somewhat dependent on the use-case of the system and the requirements that are being fulfilled.

 ## Failed Job Runs

-For failures, you'll need an alerting system to ensure you will able to notify and/or automatically recover any failed job runs.
-Scheduling these runs can be tricky, and there are who-knows-how-many systems out there that can provide some kind of scheduling toolkit for you to use.
-Aim for the automatic if possible, as it's always faster for the system to automatically retry than for you to try to do it at 2 or 3 in the morning (these jobs never fail at 9AM or after your second cup of coffee).
+For failures, you'll **need** an alerting system to provide at least some guarantee that you'll know when things need to be recovered or automatically retried.
+Scheduling a re-run of failed jobs has it's own issues, and there are who-knows-how-many systems out there that can provide some kind of scheduling toolkit for you to use.
+Aim for the automatic if possible, as it's always faster for the system to retry for you than have you try to do it at 2AM or 3AM in the morning (these jobs never fail at 9AM or after your second cup of coffee).

 ## Late Delivery

+There's really two forms of this error--early and late delivery.
+I have seldom seen a system that had a problem with early delivery, and if it happens, it usually just means the data isn't completely available or full.
+I would like to focus on Late Delivery, however, as that seems much more commonplace.

-Late delivery can mean a lot of things for a system, such as not being able to send a shipment out on time, not getting bills paid within some kind of Service Level Guarantee, or even automatically kickstarting some backup or redundancy process that will attempt to re-run your job or re-process things.
-This leads to the next point.
+Late delivery can mean a lot of things for a system, such as not being able to send a shipment out on time, not getting bills paid within some kind of Service Level Guarantee, or even automatically kickstarting some backup or redundancy processes that will attempt to re-run your job or re-process things.

+The difficulty in late- or long-running processes is knowing what will occur that way.
+In a future post, I'll prescribe some methods to identify and fix these issues.
+For now, it's important to just be aware of this situation when debugging or developing an integration/file transfer.

 ## Duplicate Entry